bholloway/resolve-url-loader/readme.md

 Webpack loader that resolves relative paths in url() statements based on the original source file

-Use in conjunction with the [sass-loader](https://www.npmjs.com/package/sass-loader) and specify your assets relative to the `sass` file in question.
-This loader will use the source-map from the `sass` compiler to locate the original file and write a more complete path for your asset.
+Use in conjunction with the [sass-loader](https://www.npmjs.com/package/sass-loader) and specify your asset url() relative to the `scss` file in question.
+This loader will use the source-map from the SASS compiler to locate the original file and write a more complete path for your asset.
 Subsequent build steps can then locate your asset for processing.

 ## Usage